 How to Handle Common Slip and Fall Defenses

-The good news is that these defenses are not insurmountable, and an experienced premises liability attorney will already have dealt with them in the past.
+The good news is that these defenses are not insurmountable, and a slip and fall lawyer near you will already have dealt with them in the past.
 All of these potential pitfalls can be overcome by taking the appropriate action in the aftermath of your injury.
 In particular, you need to gather evidence to show how long the hazard was actually present before your injury.
 It’s important to always:

 - Document the condition resulting in your slip and fall

 - Collect contact info of any eyewitnesses to the accident and property conditions

 - Visit a doctor as soon as possible after the fall to establish a paper trail on your injury

 - Notify the property owner or store manager of the incident

 That final point is especially important if you were hurt at work, as many employers require notification of the accident be brought within 24 hours.
 If you don’t bring notification quickly, your employer may refuse to provide payment for missed work days.

 No matter where you were hurt in a fall, the single most important action to take is to work with a lawyer.
 With a legal professional at your side, it's easier to prove negligence caused your injury by showing the property owner was aware of the problem and failed to make changes to address it in a timely manner.

 An attorney can handle the hard work of negotiating for a settlement, as well as compiling evidence to prove your claim and filing paperwork properly within the statute of limitations if a court case is needed.